Tiamarth/MetaLists/lists/virtual_assistants.md

 *Any data they need is stored and served on a local, personal server and not sent to any corporation's servers.*

 ## Data
-virtual assistants: 10
+virtual assistants: 25

 **License**
-open source: 2
+open source: 7
-proprietary: 8
+proprietary: 17

+**Self-hosted**
+unclear: 1
+optionally self-hosted: 1
+self-hosted: 6
+not self-hosted: 17

+**Dev status**
+discontinued: 5
+unclear: 6
+active: 14

 **Platform support**
-mac support: 1
+mac support: 4
-linux support: 3
+linux support: 9
-windows support: 4
+windows support: 11
 will eventually have windows support: 1
-ios support: 5
+ios support: 11
-android support: 8
+android support: 15